 \begin{proof} By Lemma~\ref{lem:boundary-functoriality}, every phase morphism $F:\mathcal P\to\mathcal Q$ induces a morphism $\mathcal B(\mathcal P)\to\mathcal B(\mathcal Q)$.
 Identity morphisms and composition are preserved because the construction of $\mathcal B$ is canonical and compatible with phase morphisms. \end{proof}

-\begin{remark} The boundary exact sequence isolates all non-rigid behavior of an algebraic phase into a single universal object.
-Rigidity corresponds to the vanishing of the boundary quotient, while deformation beyond rigidity is controlled entirely by $\mathcal B$.
-In particular, obstruction theory reduces to the analysis of boundary quotients.
+\begin{remark} The boundary exact sequence isolates the non-rigid behavior detected within the boundary calculus of an algebraic phase into a single universal object.
+Rigidity corresponds to the vanishing of the boundary quotient, while deformation beyond rigidity is governed by the boundary quotient $\mathcal B$ within the standing admissibility framework.
+In particular, obstruction phenomena are encoded at the level of boundary quotients.

 From the perspective of the boundary calculus, the boundary quotient $\mathcal B$ may be viewed as the global algebraic collapse of the stratified boundary